-We took a few minutes to ask Dr. Ong about sleep and how a behavioral approach can improve long-term outcomes.
+We took a few minutes to ask Jason Ong, PhD, Director of Behavioral Sleep Medicine at Nox Health, about sleep and how a behavioral approach can improve long-term outcomes.

 When did you become interested in sleep?

 I was interested in sleep at an early age — I wrote an essay on insomnia for my 9th grade biology class and, interestingly, it focused on behavioral treatment.
 I’ve also personally experienced issues with insomnia and insufficient sleep.
 In high school I would go to bed late — around 2 am — and get up at 7 am, like your typical teenager.
 In college, I started having more trouble falling asleep, so I do have firsthand experience with insomnia that helps me relate to patients.